dark-side/sports-hub/products/sport_news_portal/web_application_features/log_in_and_sign_up/user_stories/log_in_to_the_portal/README.md

 ## Test cases

-1. Verify that the user is able to log into the Sports Hub site with valid credentials
+1. Verify that the user is able to log in to the Sports Hub site with valid credentials
-2. Verify that the user is not able to log into the Sports Hub site with invalid credentials
+2. Verify that the user is not able to log in to the Sports Hub site with invalid credentials
-3. Verify that the user is not able to log into the Sports Hub site with empty boxes for credentials
+3. Verify that the user is not able to log in to the Sports Hub site with empty boxes for credentials
 4. Verify that the user is able to log out from the Sports Hub site

 <details>
   <summary>Click here to see test cases details</summary>

 ### **#1.
-Verify that the user is able to log into the Sports Hub site with valid credentials**
+Verify that the user is able to log in to the Sports Hub site with valid credentials**

 |Preconditions|Steps|Expected result
 ------|-------|----------
 |- Go to the Sports Hub home page</br>- Have a site user account registered|1) Click **Log in** in the upper-right corner of the page</br>2) Enter valid data in the **Email address** and **Password** fields</br>3) Click **Log in**|3) The user is successfully logged in|

 ### **#2.
-Verify that the user is not able to log into the Sports Hub site with invalid credentials**
+Verify that the user is not able to log in to the Sports Hub site with invalid credentials**

 |Preconditions|Steps|Expected result
 ------|-------|----------
 |- Go to the Sports Hub home page|1) Click **Log in** in the upper-right corner of the page</br>2) Enter invalid data in the **Email address** or **Password** fields</br>3) Click **Log in**|3) The user is not able to log in with invalid credentials|

 ### **#3.
-Verify that the user is not able to log into the Sports Hub site with empty boxes for credentials**
+Verify that the user is not able to log in to the Sports Hub site with empty boxes for credentials**

 |Preconditions|Steps|Expected result
 ------|-------|----------